FullStackIndie/SiteMapGenerator/README.md

 sitemap https://www.example.com -p "/directory/to/save/sitemap" -f Daily -L Information
 ```

-- First arguement is the URL of the website you want to generate a site map for.
+- First argument is the URL of the website you want to generate a site map for.
 The URL must be a valid URL and must include the protocol such as `https://` or `http://`.
+ **[ Although the url is required you do not need to explicitly use it in the CLI ]**
 - -p is the path to save the sitemap.xml file.
 This is optional and if not specified the sitemap.xml will be saved in the current directory.
 - -f is to specify the frequency of how often your website changes.
 Default is Daily.
 As of right now you can only specify 1 value and all
     links in the sitemap will be updated with that value